Australia–Philippines relations: Surigao

-Establishment of Formal Diplomatic Relations
+Establishment of formal diplomatic relations

 On 22 May 1946, an Australian official who became Secretary of the Department of Foreign Affairs, Herbert Peterson, established the Australian Consulate General office in the Manila Hotel, beginning the bilateral relations between Australia and the Philippines.

 This happened before the inauguration speech of Manuel Roxas as President of the Commonwealth of the Philippines, and weeks before the foundation of the Republic of the Philippines on 4 July 1946.

 After World War II, the Philippines was faced with the task of rebuilding.
 Also, as a new republic, the Philippines had to find its place in the international community.
 Australia has made itself available to help the Philippines on this journey.

-On the eve of his 4 July inauguration, President Roxas was in a radio broadcast and he said that Australia was one of the Philippines' most important geographic neighbours and one which the people of the Philippines especially wished to promote.
+On the eve of his 4 July inauguration, President Roxas said in a radio broadcast that Australia was one of the Philippines' most important geographic neighbours and one which the people of the Philippines especially wished to promote.
 He said, "Our interest in the land down under is not confined to sentiment.
 Australia is a sister democracy of the western pattern.
 We are in the same ideological camp.
 Australia is a natural ally of the Philippines."

-Seventy years on, the vision of President Roxas has become the reality.

-Consular Offices and Embassies
+Consular offices and embassies

 On 22 May 1946, the first Australian Consulate-General in the Philippines opened at The Manila Hotel.
-Herbert Peterson is appointed as the first Consul-General.
+Herbert Peterson was appointed as the first Consul-General.
 In 1947, the Philippines was able to establish its first Philippine mission in Sydney, Australia.
 On 15 April 1948, Consul General Manuel A. Alzate and his eight colleagues were able to establish a consular office at a property, 11 Onslow Avenue, Elizabeth Bay, Sydney, purchased by the Philippine Government.
 1949 saw the upgrade of Philippine consular office to a Philippine Legation.
-In 1956, the Philippine Legation was elevated to a Philippine Embassy with H.E.
-Roberto F. Regala as the first Philippine Ambassador to Australia.
-Back in Manila, H.E.
-Keith Charles Owen "Mick" Shann was appointed the first Australian Ambassador to the Philippines in 1957.
+In 1956, the Philippine Legation was elevated to a Philippine Embassy with Roberto F. Regala as the first Philippine Ambassador to Australia.
+Back in Manila, Keith Charles Owen "Mick" Shann was appointed the first Australian Ambassador to the Philippines in 1957.
 In March 1961, the Philippine embassy was moved from Sydney to Australia's capital of Canberra.
 The following year saw the construction of the Philippine Embassy at 1 Moonah Place, Yarralumla, ACT.
 The Philippine Embassy was temporarily placed at 1 Arkana St., Yarralumla, ACT.
 On 12 June 1964, the official inauguration of the Philippine Embassy took place at 1 Moonah Place, Yarralumla, ACT under Philippine Ambassador to Australia Mariano Ezpeleta.